DrDBanner/inmanage/readme.md

 * Suggest a cronjob and prompt for initial backup

 > [!NOTE]
-> Make sure you added `DB_ELEVATED_USERNAME` and `DB_ELEVATED_PASSWORD` to `.env.provision`, if the script should create the Invoice Ninja database and user based on what you values you put into the `DB_*` fields.
-These `*_ELEVATED_*` credentials will be removed from the file automatically after setup completes.
-If you do not put them in there, the script assumes the database and user already exists, those parameters must be set accodingly within the `DB_*` fields.
+> Make sure to add DB_ELEVATED_USERNAME and DB_ELEVATED_PASSWORD to `.env.provision` if the script should create the Invoice Ninja database and user based on the values in the DB_* fields.
+These `*_ELEVATED_*` credentials will be automatically removed from the file once setup is complete.
+If omitted, the script assumes the database and user already exist, and the corresponding `DB_*` values must be configured accordingly.

 ### Register Invoice Ninja scheduler cronjob
 After a successful installation you need to register the scheduler via cronjob: